 The aim of the Business Department is to engage students through topics and issues that are relevant and topical in today’s society; these will include: marketing, production, accounts, globalisation, leadership and decision-making.
 Students will develop the knowledge and skills needed to analyse data, think critically about issues and make informed decisions.
 Students will develop critical thinking skills and inquiring attitudes.
 These skills are needed for further study and employment.

-Business Studies is an extremely popular subject which students may choose to go on and study at university.
+Business is an extremely popular subject which students may choose to go on and study at university.
 We offer the EDQUAS course which focuses on:

 Year 1: Business Opportunities and Functions; Enterprise, business plans, markets, market research, business structure, business location, finance, business revenue and costs